 (only home games at Charlotte Sports Park are listed)

-* Single game tickets went on sale Friday, January 17.
+* Single game tickets go on sale in January.
 Links in calendar are to TicketsNow inventory.

 Ballpark Area Info